llvm/llvm-project/clang-tools-extra/docs/clang-tidy/checks/bugprone/unsafe-functions.rst

 Custom functions
 ----------------

-The options `CustomNormalFunctions` and `CustomAnnexKFunctions` allow the user to define custom functions to be checked.
-The format is the following, without
+The option `CustomFunctions` allows the user to define custom functions to be checked.
+The format is the following, without newlines:
-newlines:

 .. code::

-   bugprone-unsafe-functions.CustomNormalFunctions="
+   bugprone-unsafe-functions.CustomFunctions="
      functionRegex1, replacement1[, reason1];
      functionRegex2, replacement2[, reason2];
      ...